rbisdorff/Digraph3/docSphinx/author.rst

 ================
 About the author
 ================

-:Author: Raymond Bisdorff, Emeritus Professor, University of Luxembourg
+:Author: *Raymond BISDORFF*, Emeritus Professor of Computer Science and Applied Mathematics, University of Luxembourg [raymond.bisdorff@uni.lu]
-:Copyright: `R. Bisdorff <_static/digraph3_copyright.html>`_ 2013-2020

 **Past Professional Functions**